Is a 4-day workweek beneficial? What a business expert says - NewsBreak

 “Of course, this is primarily intended for knowledge work roles, but may be applicable to other forms of work too, including manufacturing,” he said.

 Historically, the 40-hour, five-day workweek became part of the Fair Labor Standards Act of 1938.
-Since then, the workforce has seen significant changes such as women entering the workforce in droves; the increased influence of international relations and employment; the onset of the internet and information age – and most recently, the coronavirus pandemic.Lowest-paying jobs in Denver
+Since then, the workforce has seen significant changes such as women entering the workforce in droves; the increased influence of international relations and employment; the onset of the internet and information age – and most recently, the coronavirus pandemic.The Great Resignation changing face of US workforce

 As far as hours spent during a workweek, workaholism is not as productive, experts say.